 HB 630 – Increases the share of RGGI funds to be used to weatherize homes of low-income households

 What was originally a bill to terminate New Hampshire’s involvement in the Regional Greenhouse Gas Initiative (RGGI) is now a bill to require that a defined percentage of RGGI proceeds in New Hampshire be used to help low-income households increase their energy efficiency and save money.
 The money will flow through the state’s electric and gas utilities.

 The Community Loan Fund supports this legislation.
-The House passed a version of the bill that set at 20 percent the portion of RGGI funds to help low-income households.
-The Senate Energy and Natural Resources Committee recommends lowering that percentage to 15.
-The bill awaits a full Senate vote.
+The House and Senate agreed to set at 15 percent the portion of RGGI funds to help low-income households.

 SB 98 – Authorizes group net metering for limited electrical energy procedures and establishes a committee to study reimbursement rates for excess electricity generated by customer-generator groups.